LekoArts/gatsby-starter-portfolio-cara/README.md

 3. Modify the files in the `src/styles` directory.

+4. Modify the sections in the `src/views` directory.
+They contain the Dividers & SVG icons.

-4. You can also place the icons somewhere else on the page, modify their animation and hide them on smaller screens:
+5. You can also place the icons somewhere else on the page, modify their animation and hide them on smaller screens:

 ```JSX
   <SVG icon="triangle" hideMobile width={48} stroke={colors.orange} left="10%" top="20%" />